cyberark/cyberark-conjur-cli/design/general_refactorings.md

     *  The following are errors that can be thrown from `ssl_service.get_certificate` :

       * `TIMEOUT_ERROR` when connection to server fails.
-We wiil add `except` to it and will raise `ConnectionToConjurFailedException` with  error message indicating that there was no response from the server.
+We will add an `except` clause and raise `ConnectionToConjurFailedException` with an error message indicating that there was no response from the server.
       * `socket.gaierror` when there is no such DNS address.
 We will add `except` to it and will raise `ConnectionToConjurFailedException` with error message indicating that there is no such DNS address.

       ```python